zenvia/zenvia-sdk-node/README.md

 webhook.init();
 ```

-To receive events running the [example](examples/webhook.js) on your machine, you can use [ngrok](https://ngrok.com/).
+To receive events running the [example](examples/webhook.js) on your machine, we suggest [ngrok](https://ngrok.com/).

-### Getting messages report
+### Get a messages report

-In order to get information about how many messages you sent or received during a period, use the `getEntries` method to list `IReportMessagesEntry` objects as shown below.
+To get information on how many messages you've sent or have received during a period of time, use the `getEntries` method to list `IReportMessagesEntry` objects as shown below.

 ```js
 const client = new Client('YOUR_API_TOKEN');